0warie/Mobility-Technical-Challenge-Web/README.md

 # ForecastIQ – Web

-This repository contains the Vue.js front-end for the this portfolio project
+This repository contains the Vue.js front-end for this portfolio project

 ![Project showcase](./.docs/showcase.png)